-This is a great tactic for a virtual open enrollment especially, when it’s harder for the benefits team to connect with each employee individually.
+It’s also a great tactic for a virtual open enrollment, when it’s harder for the benefits team to connect with each employee individually.
 Having an influencer in each department, who’s in meetings with a smaller subset of people each day, can be really impactful to get your messages out.

 3. Go virtual